8layer8/Mayhem/README.md

 docker compose up --build
 ```

-Then open <http://localhost:8080>, click **Sign in with Plex**, authorize on plex.tv, pick your
+To test, open <http://localhost:8080>, click **Sign in with Plex**, authorize on plex.tv, pick your
 server, and start playing.

+You will need this available to the public internet for this to work.
+You can't do a VPN from the Tesla, so it has to be public, and your Plex server has to be public.
+If you have gone to the effort of setting up a Pi with VPN in your car, you don't need this, you should just run plexamp on the Pi and control it headlessly.
+That was a bridge too far for me.

+Once it is available on the internet, you need to go to the site from the browser in your Tesla.
+You can do this over http or https, by domain name or by IP address directly.
+That is all on you.
+If you made it this far, I'm sure you can handle it.
+I'm considering hosting this somewhere public for anyone to use (abuse) but need to see what the bandwidth/security aspects are if I do that.
+I would prefer to not do that at all, but if the demand is there, maybe.

-Note that the login will open a new tab even on the Tesla browser.
+Note that the Plex login will open a new tab even on the Tesla browser.
 Sign into YOUR Plex server.
-It may leave the sign in tab open and say that it failed, just close it and go back to the player tab.
+It may leave the sign-in tab open and say that it failed, just close it and go back to the player tab.
 If you have multiple Plex servers, you will be able to choose one here.
 It will log you in as the owner account, but you can choose Switch User and change to your regular user with the PIN.

 You will see all your shared audio libraries, playlists, artists and a search option.

 Once you are playing something, you can touch the bottom left image and pop the player fullscreen.

 The steering wheel controls do not work to control the player (sorry) so you have to run the radio like it's 1985.
 But you can minimize the browser (and the media player on the left) and it stays running.
 It allows navigation prompts to cut through, and will come back to the playing page if you touch the browser button again.
+Sometimes the browser remembers the site when you get back in the car, sometimes not, so favorite the site by pressing the Star.
+I have not had it re-prompt for login in normal use, but that's always a possibility.
+Check before you start driving.

 ## Local development